Who We Are

 More recently he has refocused his career towards development focused specifically on projects/initiatives designed for measurable maximum social impact and geared towards more effective, sustainable and affordable solutions for the intended end-users.

-Glen Barber, board member
+Sharon Diamond, board member

-Glen Barber, board member
+Sharon Diamond, board member

 Past and Present Collaborators